 This field school in the Helsinki Region in Finland focuses on comparative urban sustainability.
 Nordic countries are often referred to in relation to "best practices" in the realm of urban sustainability.
-This circumstance often leads to Nordic terms, policies, and practices being adopted in Anglophone countries.
+This circumstance often leads to Nordic terms, policies, and practices being adopted globally.
 However, while a great amount of literature focuses on Nordic urban sustainability practices and outcomes, this field school offers a "real life" opportunity to go beyond the textbook and explore those understandings on the ground.
 In this field school, you will experience how sustainability practices reside in the linguistic and cultural context of their origin.
 By bringing together native speakers and experts on such practices, you will get to experience the differences that culture and history make to sustainability understandings and outcomes, and place them in comparison with the Vancouver region.

 The overarching learning objective of this field school is to advance the understanding of sustainability beyond your familiar knowledge and context.
 We will ask: what can we learn from new places and languages, and how can these learnings enrich our understanding of urban sustainability?
-This field school will draw on the learning outcomes from a workshop entitled "Sustainability beyond Google Translate' - Nordic and Canadian approaches to urban sustainability" (Held in Vancouver, Spring 2020).
 Helsinki is known as a site of innovative urban planning education and ideas.
 Sustainability is a significant part of planning and policymaking at multiple scales in the Helsinki region, and offers a unique and interesting comparison to the Vancouver region, where sustainability is also a widely-discussed concept.

-This field school includes lectures from visiting speakers, site visits, and interactions between locals and visitors, exploring specific themes in urban sustainability.
-Lecturers for this field school include academics and practicing professionals who work on such sustainability themes.
+This field school includes visiting guests, site visits, and interactions between locals and visitors, exploring specific themes in urban sustainability.
+Guests for this field school include academics and practicing professionals who work on such sustainability themes.
 Site visits will include planning departments, neighbouring cities, university campuses, an eco-urban neighbourhood, community gardens, and new master-planned developments, among others.
 You will have a chance to interact in university settings and in other institutional visits to libraries and museums.
 Led by local experts, you will have the opportunity to experience the city using public transportation (tram, metro, bus, ferry) and by walking.